 Rather than focusing on sales and marketing tactics (which most developers will tune out), get involved in discussions, answer questions, and connect with developers.

 Crypto communities, for example, are currently seeing significant growth — developers are looking for the latest in the cryptocurrency world.

-Example: Flamingo DAO is an NFT-focused DAO, focused on exploring and buying rare NFTs.
+Example: Flamingo DAO is an NFT-focused DAO that explores and buys rare NFTs.

-Developers follow influencers who share helpful tips.
-Whether through paid or unpaid partnerships, you should leverage influencer marketing as much as possible in your social media marketing.
+Developers follow content creators who are experts in their space and share stories, tips, and jokes.
+Whether through paid or unpaid partnerships, you should leverage influencer marketing and user-generated content in your social media marketing as much as feasible.

-Here are examples of tools you can use in your marketing strategy to find the best influencers for your product:
+Here are examples of tools you can use in your marketing strategy to find creators in your category: